 After the tube is placed, you will be asked to eat and drink normally.
 If you have noticed any foods that make your symptoms worse, please have them available at home to eat during your test.

 The nurse will instruct you on use of the recorder and the diary.
-All of your questions will be answered during your visit.
+Your questions will be answered during your visit.

 You must handle the data recorder with care.
 Do not drop or bang it.
-You may not shower/bathe or get the recorder wet.
+Do not shower/bathe or get the recorder wet.

 Return of Recorder and Probe Removal